-- certain cosmetic surgery and procedures
+- a) certain cosmetic surgery and procedures

-- travel expenses
+- b) travel expenses

-- fees for health club
+- c) fees for health club

-- vitamins
+- d) vitamins

-- qualified long-term care services
+- e) qualified long-term care services

-4.5.
-SUBMITTING CLAIMS FOR REIMBURSEMENT
+4.5 SUBMITTING CLAIMS FOR REIMBURSEMENT

 You should submit a claim for medical expenses to the plan and any other health plan in which you participate first.
 You will receive an Explanation of Benefits (EOB) showing your out-of-pocket costs.